U.S. Open 2021: Frequently Asked Questions

 The U.S. Open is open to any professional or amateur with an up-to-date men’s USGA Handicap Index not exceeding 1.4.

-Traditionally, the USGA allows eligible players attempt to qualify for the national championship.
-Qualifying consists of two stages, local and sectional.
+The USGA allows those eligible players attempt to qualify for the national championship.
+Qualifying consists of two stages, local and sectional, now known as “Final.”
 Local qualifying is played over 18 holes at more than 100 courses around the United States.
-A total of roughly 525 spots are available to move on to the sectional qualifying round, known as “Golf’s Longest Day.”
-Sectional Qualifying is played over 36 holes with several sites in the United States, as well as one each in Japan and Europe.
+A total of roughly 525 spots are available to move on to the final qualifying round, known as “Golf’s Longest Day.”
+Final Qualifying is played over 36 holes with several sites in the United States, as well as one each in Japan and Europe.
 Those who qualify after this stage earn a spot in the U.S. Open’s field of 156 players.

-Has a U.S. Open ever been won by something who earned a spot through sectional qualifying?
+Has a U.S. Open ever been won by something who earned a spot through Final Qualifying?

 Yes.
 The last time was Lucas Glover at Bethpage in 2009.

-Has the U.S. Open ever been won by someone who earned a spot through local and sectional qualifying?
+Has the U.S. Open ever been won by someone who earned a spot through Local and Final qualifying?

 Yes.
 The last time was Orville Moody at Champions Golf Club in 1969.